 During this time, you should be promoting whatever you have out as much as possible.
 But that doesn’t mean to blast the same shit on every platform.
 There are lots of creative ways to promote during the holidays.
 For example, try things like:

 - Remind your fans of how your latest album on vinyl would make a perfect stocking stuffer.

 - Post pictures of you wearing your coziest merch by the fire with a link to your merch store.

 - Give a gift of your own by offering sale prices on your merch for a limited time.

 These are just a couple ideas to get your creative juices flowing. — Think about what you’d like to see from your favorite artist and make it your own.

 Brainstorm Holiday Themed Content

 Do you plan on releasing an entire holiday album?
-Or maybe you plan to release one holiday single?
+Or maybe one holiday single?
 Whatever you decide to do, consider creating something exclusive for it.
 This could mean anything, but here are some examples to consider:

 - Livestream a different holiday cover every week leading up to the holiday of your choosing.